Categories and the Category Tree

 As you add or edit a category and are going through each of its fields, take note of the following:

-3. Under the Content section, use the Description field to add any formatted content to the category page for the category.
+Under the Content section, use the Description field to add any formatted content in the body of the category page.
 You can include references to reusable content blocks also in the description (see the docs on Reusable Content Blocks).

-4. Under the Additional Display Fields section, you can set up a carousel of subcategories, and other flags for the category page.
+Under the Additional Display Fields section, you can set up a carousel of subcategories, and set various flags for the category page.
 See below for more info on the carousel.

 Parent Categories, Subcategories, and the Category Tree